-A temporarily restricted net asset of \$500,000 was made by an individual donor in 2013 as a capital gift for the purpose of renovating the out parcel building on the United Way of Broward County campus.
-Approximately \$70,000 of the funds was expended during the year 2014 to finance pre-construction costs including design and architectural fees and was released from restrictions during the year ended 2014.
-The project is expected to be completed by June 30, 2015.
+A temporarily restricted net asset of \$500,000 was contributed by an individual donor in 2013 as a capital gift for the purpose of renovating the out parcel building on the United Way of Broward County campus.
+Approximately \$60,000 and \$70,000 of the funds was expended during the years 2015 and 2014 to finance construction costs.
+Additional contributions restricted towards the capital renovations were received from various donors during the year ended 2015.
+The unspent funds as of June 30, 2015 remain temporarily restricted.
+The project is expected to be completed by November 30, 2015.

-Private gifts of approximately \$50,000 and \$31,000 were received during the year ended June 30, 2014 and 2013, respectively, which were restricted for donor-specified programs to be used for next fiscal year.
+Private gifts of \$21,250 and \$50,000 were received during the year ended June 30, 2015 and 2014, respectively, which were restricted for donor-specified programs to be used for next fiscal year.

-Permanently restricted net assets of \$1,000,627 at June 30, 2014 and 2013, respectively, are a restricted contribution of assets in perpetuity, which are held by a third party trustee, Community Foundation of Broward, Inc. (See Note 9).
+Permanently restricted net assets of \$1,000,627 at June 30, 2015 and 2014 are restricted contribution of assets in perpetuity held by a third party trustee, Community Foundation of Broward, Inc. (See Note 9).